Celtics vs. Nets Player Props Betting Odds

 |3PM

-- He has collected 7.7 boards per game, which is less than his prop bet for Saturday's game (8.5).
+- He has grabbed 7.7 boards per game, which is less than his prop bet in Friday's game (8.5).

-- Porzingis has hit 2.7 three-pointers per game, which is more than his over/under on Saturday (1.5).
+- Porzingis' 2.7 three-pointers made per game is 1.2 more than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.